pauloscardoso/pauloscardoso/README.md

 ## Hello, World!
-Welcome to my GitHub
+Welcome to my GitHub!

  - 👋 I'm Paulo, from Brazil.
  - 👀 I'm interested in Software Engineering and Front-End development.